getodk/docs/odkx-src/sync-endpoint.rst

   phpLDAPadmin
   readonly

-ODK Sync Endpoint
+ODK-X Sync Endpoint
 =====================

 .. _sync-endpoint-intro:

-:dfn:`ODK Sync Endpoint` is an implementation of :doc:`cloud-endpoints-intro`.
+:dfn:`ODK-X Sync Endpoint` is an implementation of :doc:`cloud-endpoints-intro`.
 It runs a server inside a :program:`Docker` container that implements the `ODK-X REST Protocol <https://github.com/opendatakit/opendatakit/wiki/ODK-2.0-Synchronization-API-(RESTful)>`_.

 It communicates with your ODK-X Android applications to synchronize your data and application files.